 Upon successful completion of the Diploma your studies need to be registered and endorsed by our affiliate, Warnborough College.
 A fee of £100 is paid to cover this registration.

-A number of Caribbean based medical schools will accept appropriately qualified graduates from courses such as this into full medical training courses.
+A number of medical schools will accept appropriately qualified graduates from courses such as this into full medical training courses.
 Our affiliate Warnborough College, maintains relationships with several such schools and can assist graduates who wish to follow that route after graduation.

 Complete 8 required modules to acquire a solid background for medical studies, preceded by a short introductory course in technical writing.

 Candidates are considered on a case-by-case basis.
 The basic entry requirement is a High School Diploma or equivalent, with good passes in science subjects (Chemistry, Biology, Physics, and Mathematics).

 University graduates, transfer students and mature students with or without any science background are also eligible to apply for a place.
 In these cases, additional science-based courses may be required (in which case, additional fees may also apply).

 Students whose first language is not English must show proof of English proficiency (IELTS 6.5+, TOEFL 650+, or equivalent).
 Students may begin the program without these scores BUT they will not be allowed to graduate with the Diploma in Pre-Medical Studies until the required score has been obtained.

 Note that each module in the Qualification - Pre-Medical Diploma is a short course in its own right, and may be studied separately.

 Introduction to Technical Writing (non-credit)